Felipe8581/GamingTweaks/README.md

 https://drive.google.com/file/d/1dgr77JDEHPi3AoMDV9CqxewDPOLqay2N/view?usp=sharing(https://drive.google.com/file/d/1dgr77JDEHPi3AoMDV9CqxewDPOLqay2N/view?usp=sharing)

-It is a collection of everything, made for every gaming pc or windows version Please join revision discord if you have any doubt about this..
-You can talk with me on #collab-feedback And always have the best version on #felipe
+It is a collection of everything, made for every gaming pc or windows version<br/>
+Please join revision discord if you have any doubt about this..
+You can talk with me on #collab-feedback<br/>
+And always have the best version on #felipe

 ![post](/img/post.png)